If you’re a Non-US Resident with a Single-Member LLC, you need to file Form 5472 and Form 1120 every year

 We strongly recommend working with an accountant on this.

-The IRS penalizes LLCs that don’t file Form 5472 on time.
+The IRS penalizes LLC Members (owners) that don’t file Form 5472 on time.
+Each LLC Members will be jointly and severally liable.

 Note: Filing a “substantially incomplete” Form 5472 is considered as a late filing and will be penalized.